Desserts

 If you have never made a chocolate cake from scratch then this is the recipe to try.
 It’s so easy to make and comes together in no time, this cake is so rich and moist with a deep chocolate flavour.
-Start by sifting cake flour, add cocoa powder, use dutch process cocoa powder which will react well with the buttermilk.
+Start by sifting cake flour, add cocoa powder, and use Dutch process cocoa powder which will react well with the buttermilk.

-You will also need baking powder, baking soda and salt and sugar.
+You will also need baking powder, baking soda salt and sugar.
 Mix everything and set aside.
 For the wet ingredients, you will need buttermilk, the tartness in the buttermilk will balance the sweetness of the cake.
 You will also add coffee, vegetable oil, vanilla and eggs.
 Use a whisk to give it a quick stir.

 Place the dry ingredients in a stand mixer then add in the wet ingredienst on low speed and once you no longer see any flour cocoa powder, increase the speed to medium and beat for about a minute.
 This cake makes a great layer cake and you can use an 8-inch pan, greased and dusted with flour.
 Pour the batter into your pan then bake for 30 minutes in a 350 degrees oven.